deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 🌟  Tartys
+ 🌟  Naomi
 ----------------------------------

  A stone gray weeping angel.
 On
  meeting her one might form the
  following three impressions:
- that she was Scottish, that she
+ that she was English, that she
  was intelligent, and that she
- was frutier than a treeful of
+ was nuttier than a treeful of
  monkeys on nitrous oxide.

  Type: Weeping Angel
  Class: Cleric
  Level: beginner | XP: 1
- ac: 6 | hp: 33/33
+ ac: 7 | hp: 34/34
  dex: 6 | str: 4 | int: 7
  +1 dex bonus
  -1 str penalty